becktothefuture/mccann-website/README.md

 ### Smooth Scroll

 Weighted momentum scrolling via Lenis.
 Auto-detects pages with scroll-snap containers (`.perspective-wrapper`) and disables itself to preserve native snap behavior.
 Configurable `lerp` (0.05–0.2; lower = heavier).
 Syncs with GSAP ScrollTrigger.
 Pauses during lightbox interaction.

+**Status**: The module is bundled but currently disabled globally while the scroll-snap experience is finalized.
+Leave it wired for future reactivation; the API remains the same.

 **Auto-detection**: Disables on pages with `.perspective-wrapper` (scroll-snap container)